 Unlined brick chimneys do not draft well and allow heat loss to the adjacent home.
 An early chimney design allowed a fire risk that is now considered unsafe as it is absent chimney safety considerations.
 Unlined fireplace chimneys will draft poorly because, without a chimney flue liner, exhaust and creosote quickly cools, and the smoke cannot develop a strong draft or flow.

-Around 1900, flue tiles in chimney flue liner construction became available to home builders.
-Although their use did not become main stream construction standard in Kansas City until after WWII.
-These chimney tiles were (at the time) state of the art in chimney design, and were heralded as a home and life saver.
-Fewer homes suffered loss to fire as a result of flue liners “keeping fire in its place”.
-As well carbon monoxide poisoning from faulty chimneys allowing fumes into the home were reduced.
+Around 1900, flue tiles in chimney construction became available to home builders.
+However, their use did not become a mainstream standard in Kansas City construction until after WWII.
+At the time, these flue tiles were state of the art chimney designs and were heralded as a life saver.
+Since flue liners help “keep fire in its place” fewer homes suffered loss to fire.
+Another great side effect was reducing carbon monoxide poisoning (from faulty flues allowing toxic fumes into the home).

-Chimney clay flue liners are going on 100 years old in the Kansas City Metro, and as such, they have lost much of their effectiveness in keeping lives and property safe.
+Clay Chimney liners are going on 100 years old in the Kansas City Metro, and as such, they have lost much of their effectiveness in keeping lives and property safe.
 Gaps in the mortar joints and cracks in the flue tiles usually start about 15 years after construction.
-Small cracks can be seen even sooner if the chimney did not benefit from a chimney cap early on, due to rain erosion.
+If the chimney did not benefit from a cap early on, then small cracks will be seen much sooner due to rain erosion.

 How Much Does it Cost to Have a Chimney Relined?

 Chimney Relining typically costs between $3,500.00 – $5,500 but could vary (higher or lower) depending on each home chimney and fireplace system’s unique circumstances.
 A lifetime warranty often covers stainless steel liners.

 The price to have a chimney relined is determined by various factors: